ksm26/chatGPT-Prompt-Engineering-for-Developers/README.md

 **Andrew Ng** is a renowned AI researcher, co-founder of Coursera, and the founder of DeepLearning.AI.
 With a wealth of knowledge and expertise in the field, Andrew has played a pivotal role in popularizing AI education.

-Note: This repository is part of the "ChatGPT Prompt Engineering for Developers" course.
+Reference: "ChatGPT Prompt Engineering for Developers" course.
 To enroll in the course or for further information, visit [deeplearning.ai](https://www.deeplearning.ai/).